 This research aims at studying the fundamental benefits of exploiting nonlinear dynamics and design efficient energy harvesting systems, addressing the limitations mentioned above.
 The state of the art in modeling energy harvesters will be analyzed.
 Innovative solutions will be investigated using a multidisciplinary mechatronic approach.
 Prototype devices will be constructed to perform experimental tests and validate the theoretical expectations.

-The research activity will be carried out at the Mechanical Engineering Lab - Mechatronic Division of the University of Calabria in collaboration with the Measurements of Optical and Electronic Systems Lab of the Polytechnic Milan, and with the Integrated Microsystem and Sensor Lab of the University of Pavia.
+Research team and environment The research activity will be carried out at the Mechanical Engineering Lab - Mechatronic Division of the University of Calabria in collaboration with the Measurements of Optical and Electronic Systems Lab of the Polytechnic Milan, and with the Integrated Microsystem and Sensor Lab of the University of Pavia.
 The overall research group consists of 3 Full professors, 2 Associate professors, 2 Researcher, 3 Post-doc fellows, and several PHD students.
 The team has recognized expertise in nonlinear dynamics, vibrations, mechatronics, electronic measurements and power electronics, with both theoretical and experimental skills.
 It has fruitful collaborations with several Universities and Research Centers abroad, e.g. UNESP (Brasil), ISVR (UK), INP-Toulouse (France), IMEC (Belgium), as well as international industrial partners, e.g. STMicroelectronics, Infineon.
 It is thus expected that part of the research work will be spent abroad in at least one of these Institutions.

-Good background in mechanical engineering, with electronics, measurements, data analysis and programming skills (MATLAB) are required.
+Suggested skills for this research topic Good background in mechanical engineering, with electronics, measurements, data analysis and programming skills (MATLAB) are required.
 Candidates with good knowledge in mechanical vibrations and nonlinear dynamics are encouraged.
 Working enthusiasm, creativity and attitude to problem solving are welcome.
+Type of scholarship and obligations The type of this scholarship is: Ricerca PNRR (PNRR Research).
+This scholarship is funded by the Italian National Recovery and Resilience Plan (PNRR) of the Next Generation EU Fund.
+The definitive assignment of the scholarship is subject to the positive verification of eligibility and to the final confirmation by the Ministry of University and Research (MUR).
+The acceptance of the scholarship entails additional obligations as set out by art.
+9 of the announcement.